 Verify that the vendor’s (i.e., PEICo’s) procurement documents to its suppliers include the licensees’ quality requirements, including: technical, administrative, regulatory, and reporting requirements, such as, specifications, codes, standards, settings, parameters, critical characteristics, tests, and inspections.
 Verify that procurement documents comply with the FLEX equipment critical functions.

-Verify that equipment procured and stored at the NSRCs is 1) as specified in the purchase orders and 2) as required for their intended use per the applicable specifications (e.g., use of appropriate standard mechanical and electrical connections).
+Verify that equipment procured and stored at the NSRCs is 1) as specified in the purchase orders and 2) as required for their intended use per the applicable licensees’ specifications (e.g., use of appropriate standard mechanical and electrical connections).

 Verify that any necessary equipment to support the deployment of the FLEX equipment is available and properly maintained.

-Verify that contracts with and air providers are in place, valid and updated to ensure assumptions (i.e., no single external event will preclude capability to supply needed resources to licensees) for deployment of FLEX equipment remain valid.
+Verify that contracts with trucking and air providers are in place, valid and updated to ensure assumptions (i.e., no single external event will preclude capability to supply needed resources to licensees) for deployment of FLEX equipment remain valid.

-Verify that the vendor has a documented method for the identification and control of nonconforming material and components to preclude inadvertent use.03.03 Measuring & Test Equipment (M&TE) Control.
+Verify that the vendor has a documented method for the identification and control of nonconforming material and components to preclude inadvertent use.

+Verify that the vendor performed an adequate internal audit.

+Verify that the vendor used a purchase order to acquire the services of an independent contractor to perform the internal audit.

+03.03 Measuring & Test Equipment (M&TE) Control.
 Assess M&TE controls by performing the following:

 Verify that the vendor calibrates, adjusts, and maintains M&TE at prescribed intervals prior to use.
 Verify that the vendor defines the method of calibration for each device.
 Verify that the vendor performns calibration using certified equipment having known valid relationships to nationally recognized standards.
 When M&TE is found to be out of calibration, provisions in the procedures should require an evaluation to verify if previous inspection or test results are affected.

-03.04
+03.04 Test and Maintenance.
+Assess test and maintenance controls by performing the following:

+Verify that the vendor has established and implemented procedures for testing and maintenance.
+Examples of tests and maintenance activities include receipt inspection, preventive and post-maintenance testing, post-modification, tests after operational or emergency use, and proper use of M&TE.

+Verify that test procedures include or reference test objectives, test requirements, applicable prerequisites, and acceptance criteria contained in the applicable technical documents.

+Verify that preventive maintenance tests are properly challenging the critical function (i.e pump discharge pressure is verified) and when deficiencies are identified verify that the proper corrective actions are taken (i.e., FLEX strategies require action within 90 days).

+Verify that the vendor documents test results and results are evaluated by a qualified individual to ensure satisfactory test requirements.
+Test records, as a minimum, should identify the item tested, date of test, tester or data recorder, type of observation, instruments used and the validity of their calibration, results and acceptability, action taken in connection with any deviations noted, and the individual evaluating test results.

+Verify controls are in place to document and prevent nonfunctional Phase 3 equipment from deployment.

+Verify maintenance history is communicated and evaluated against both NSRCs to support all deployment configurations.

+Verify NSRCs generators have adequate load sharing capabilities, pairing availability, and are identifiable.

+When possible, observe the vendor or its contractor performing maintenance on the vendors equipment and verify they performed their safety pre-job brief and followed warnings, cautions, and notes per the work instruction procedures.
+Verify equipment settings were appropriate to ensure compliance with work instructions.

+Verify personnel performing test and maintenance were qualified from reviewing their training records.

-Handling, Storage, and Deployment.
+03.05 Handling, Storage, and Deployment.
 Assess handling, storage, and deployment controls of FLEX equipment by performing the following: